wearscript/wearscript-docs/cards.rst

     WS.cardTree(tree);
     WS.displayCardTree();

-Select and tap callbacks are optional arguments
+Select and tap callbacks are optional arguments.
+If a card doesn't have any action on tap (i.e., a tap callback, subtree, or menu) it will use the "disallowed" sound.

 .. code-block:: javascript